 Zealand’s first invented medicine, lixisenatide, a once-daily prandial GLP-1 analogue for the treatment of type 2 diabetes, is licensed to Sanofi.
 Lixisenatide is marketed as Adlyxin® in the U.S. and Lyxumia® in the rest of the world.
-Lixisenatide has been developed in a combination with basal insulin glargine (Lantus®) and is marketed as Soliqua™ 100/33 in the U.S. and has been approved as Suliqua™ in Europe.
+Lixisenatide has been developed in a combination with basal insulin glargine (Lantus®) and is marketed as Soliqua™ 100/33 in the U.S. and has been approved as Suliqua™ in Europe and launched in the Netherlands.

 Zealand's pipeline includes: dasiglucagon* (ZP4207, single-dose rescue treatment) for acute, severe hypoglycemia (Phase 2); glepaglutide* (ZP1848) for short bowel syndrome (Phase 2); dasiglucagon* (ZP4207, multiple-dose version) intended for use in a dual-hormone artificial pancreas system for better hypoglycemia control and diabetes management (Phase 2) and other earlier-stage clinical and preclinical peptide therapeutics.